 Neem oil, when applied intravaginally before sexual intercourse, prevented pregnancy in human volunteers in a study.
 And neem leaf extract can also reduce male fertility – which could be a downside if not taken care.
 However, in another study, neem oil had blocked spermatogenesis (the production of male sex cells) in males without affecting the production of testosterone (6).

 Numerous studies also consider neem as an inexpensive birth control option.
 And scientists believe neem can be the ideal contraceptive – as it is readily available, natural, nontoxic, and inexpensive (7).

-3. Helps Cure Asthma
+3. Helps Manage or Arrest Asthma

 Neem oil aids in asthma treatment and also helps control phlegm, fever, and cough.
 Have a few drops of neem oil every day, and increase the dose gradually.
 This should help.
 The oil is also used traditionally to cure asthma (8).